JFK/kagura-ai/docs/en/agents/configuration.md

 1. **`agent.yml`**: Defines the agent's behavior, prompts, and tools.

-For Atomic Agent and Function Agent, an optional **`state_model.yml`** can be used to specify the state model.
-Orchestrator Agent dose not require a `state_model.yml` as they rely on predefined Atomic Agent and Function Agent configurations.
+For Atomic Agent and Tool Agent, an optional **`state_model.yml`** can be used to specify the state model.
+Orchestrator Agent dose not require a `state_model.yml` as they rely on predefined Atomic Agent and Tool Agent configurations.

 ### Directory Structure
 ```